 One way students’ metacognitive skills can be cultivated is through self-evaluation.
 When a student assesses the level of her understanding of her work, she is forced to pay more careful attention to the material.
 She needs to stop and ask “Do I get this?” before moving on.
 She is also clarifying whether she needs to do further work to master the material.
 This serves as the basis for deciding what to do next and enhances self-directedness.

 It is critical that students learn to be realistic in their self-evaluations.
-Without a clear and accurate appraisal of a student’s level of understanding, she will be much less likely to make good choices.
+Without a clear and accurate appraisal of her level of understanding, a student will be much less likely to make good choices.
 The accuracy and honesty of self-assessments need to be checked regularly when students are first learning this skill, and periodically thereafter.
 The intent is not to “catch” students being dishonest in their self-evaluation, but rather to help them become more clear-headed and subtle in their analysis.

 Intentionally assigning busywork corrodes student motivation and creates unnecessary resentment.
 Of course, busywork for one student may be a much-needed review for another student.
 That is why differentiated learning is so important.

 One way to dramatically reduce the amount of busywork is to give students choices about how much and what kind of work they need to do.
-The choices should include doing more review and/or practice if the material hasn’t been mastered yet, or moving on to enrichment work if the material has been mastered.
+The choices should include doing more review and/or practice if the material hasn’t been mastered yet, or moving on to enrichment work if it has.
 If every student has the ability to work at a level of challenge that is appropriate to her, busywork will be dramatically reduced.

-The need for student choice requires an appropriate classroom culture and structure.
-Learning contracts, as defined in later chapters, are often the best and simplest way to create that structure.
+Student choice requires both an appropriate classroom culture and a structure that provides the necessary scaffolding.
+Learning contracts — often the best and simplest way to create that scaffolding — will be discussed in depth in later chapters.

-In addition, to paraphrase Albert Einstein, student work should be made as simple as possible, but not simpler.
+To paraphrase Albert Einstein, the work that is required of students should be made as simple as possible, but not simpler.
 If a student can do five problems and know whether she has mastered a new skill, don’t assign six.
 When this work is promptly followed by feedback, the students who need to continue practicing can do so.

 Student work should never be used as a punishment.
 We want to encourage students to understand that their work is useful and essential to mastery of the material.
 Using student work as a form of punishment sabotages the belief that the student and the teacher are on the same side in the learning process.
 Such punishment is often perceived by students as an abuse of power and is therefore resented.
 There are other ways to create consequences for inappropriate behavior that are less damaging to the collaborative relationship between a teacher and her students.